Meet the Team

 Find out more about each of the team members below.

-Ben Qureshi is an inspiring conductor based in the South of England.
+Ben Qureshi is a vibrant and inspiring conductor based in the South of England.
 A trombonist and singer in his childhood, Ben first took up the baton at university, becoming Assistant Conductor of the Southampton University Symphony Orchestra in 2021.
-Upon returning from a year abroad in Paris, studying musicology at the Sorbonne, Ben studied conducting with Robin Browning.
+He spent a year abroad in Paris, studying Musicology at the Sorbonne, specialising in orchestral and operatic music from the 19th and early 20th Century.
+Upon his return from France, Ben decided to pursue conducting more seriously, studying with Robin Browning.

 Josephine Connor